1. Growing need for technology

 2. Increased focus on service and aftermarket solutions

-As customers increasingly prioritise a more efficient service and aftermarket business, demand is on the rise for digital product information, an area where Semcon’s offering is at the very forefront worldwide.
-More than 75 per cent of sales from the Product Information business area comprise solution-based deliveries and functional sourcing, which create a good foundation for long-term and profitable cooperation – a share that is expected to increase further given a strengthening outsourcing trend as the need for specialist expertise grows in combination with a tendency among customers to streamline their operations.
+As customers increasingly prioritise a more efficient service and aftersales business, demand is on the rise for digital product information and learning, an area where Semcon’s offering is at the forefront worldwide.
+More than 75 per cent of sales from the Product Information business area comprise solution-based deliveries and functional sourcing, which create a good foundation for long-term and profitable cooperation.
+This percentage is expected to increase further given a strengthening outsourcing trend as the need for specialist expertise grows in combination with a tendency among customers to streamline their operations.

-In contrast to companies specialising in either IT or engineering, Semcon can offer its customers both – a unique combination of digital services and advanced product and production development.
+In contrast to companies specialising in either IT or engineering, Semcon can offer its customers both: a unique combination of digital services and advanced product and production development.
 Integrated solutions create the conditions for higher value for customers and improved growth and efficiency for Semcon.
 This also entails greater relevance for a broader customer base, from traditional technology development to the latest AI solutions.

 A broad customer portfolio helps to spread risk and increase stability across cyclical fluctuations.
-Semcon’s broad industry presence allows it to balance available expertise based on where demand and profitability is most advantageous.
-This creates long-term and less cyclically sensitive partnerships.
-High-tech expertise from the automotive industry is increasingly in demand from other industries, which are facing comprehensive digitisation challenges.
+Semcon’s broad industry presence also allows it to balance available expertise on the basis of demand and profitability, which produces long-term and less cyclically sensitive partnerships.
+High-tech expertise from the automotive industry is increasingly in demand from other industries that are facing comprehensive sustainability and digitalisation challenges.

-The combination of Semcon’s international cutting- edge expertise and the diversity of its perspectives create the conditions for smart solutions that put people in the spotlight.
+The combination of Semcon’s international cutting- edge expertise and the diversity of its perspectives creates the conditions for smart solutions that put people and the planet first.
 It creates satisfied users, which means both customers and Semcon become more competitive and profitable.
 The foundation for creativity and innovation is inspired colleagues who enjoy their work – and Semcon’s attractiveness as an employer is crucial for long-term success.
 Customer satisfaction and employee commitment are at record levels.